 On the left tab, click "Trees".

-Under Default, click "+ New Tree" to add your created trees in this channel.
+Change the the "Core Version" to "2.1".
+Then, under Default, click "+ New Tree" to add your created trees in this channel.

 - A new dropdown of tree selector will appear.
 It's time to add back your first tree and global node here.
 Select Restaurant Info Tree".